anicholakos/complete_fxos_tutorial/source/episode10.rst

 stack and figure out how to write server side applications, host them and manage them.
 This takes away your focus as a mobile developer but it is not a problem that you can wish away.
-Typically there will be folks who are good on the Server side and they can help you with the development, but if you are familiar with only the mobile client side of things, chances are that you want to get quickly started with it, almost no coding and still get the best of breed server side solution.
+Typically there will be folks who are good on the server-side and they can help you with the development, but if you are familiar with only the mobile client side of things, chances are that you want to get quickly started with it, almost no coding and still get the best of breed server side solution.

 This is exactly the spot that mBaaS providers want to address.
-They want you to focus on your application and its common needs on the Server side like users, authentication, data store to store application data and many such common services.
+They want you to focus on your application and its common needs on the server-side like users, authentication, data store to store application data and many such common services.
 All access of these services will be provided via a REST API or individual client side libraries that will wrap the calls and make it as easy